panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 const Context = createContext('Default Value');
 ```

-The factory function accepts one optional argument: the default value of the context.
+The factory function accepts one optional argument: the default value.

 #### B. Providing the context